 With the exception of the session and persistent cookies required to ensure the website use safety and session cookies required for the purpose of age verification, we save cookies on your device only if you consent to it.
 By clicking the “Accept” button you agree to saving cookies on your device and using them for analytical purposes as well as in order to ensure the comfort of using the website.

-The Corporate Governance report forms part of the Directors’ report from the annual report for the year end 31 December 2016.
+The Corporate Governance report forms part of the Directors’ report from the annual report for the year end 30 September 2018.

-The Board agrees the strategic direction and governance structure that will help achieve the long-term success of the Company and deliver shareholder value.
-The Board takes the lead in areas such as strategy, financial policy and ensuring the Company maintains a sound system of internal control.
+The Board agrees the strategic direction and governance structure that will help achieve the long-term success of the Company and deliver value to all our stakeholders.
+The Board takes the lead in areas such as strategy, sustainability, financial policy, operational performance, assessing the principal risks and ensuring the Company maintains a sound system of internal control.

 The Board is chaired by David Maloney, a NED who met the independence criteria in the Code on his appointment.
 It is the Chairman’s duty to lead the Board and to ensure Directors have sufficient resources available to them to fulfil their statutory duties.
 The Chairman is responsible for setting the Board’s agenda, ensuring adequate time is available for discussion of all agenda items and ensuring a particular focus on strategic issues.

 The Chairman promotes a culture of openness and debate by facilitating the effective contribution of NEDs in particular, and by encouraging constructive relations between Executive Directors and NEDs.

 Mirek Stachowicz is the CEO.
 Through delegation from the Board, he is responsible for executive management of the Group, including the implementation of the Group’s strategic objectives.
 In fulfilling his duties, the CEO is supported by the senior management team, whom he also leads. (biographies for the Senior Management Team can be found on the Board and Management page).